jacek-marchwicki/example-rx-and-kotlin-and-either/articles/kill-the-sleep.md

 }
 ```

-Now we implement rule to inject your scheduler wrapper in RxJava and notify espresso about IdlingResource:
+Now we implement a rule to inject `IdlingSchedulerWrapper` to RxJava and notify Espresso about `IdlingResource`:

 ```kotlin
 class RxIdlingResourcesRule : TestWatcher() {